geminiplanetimager/gpi_pipeline/documentation/usage/recipe_editor.rst

 loaded into the primitives editing area.
 Changing the reduction category changes the templates and primitives that are available for selection.

+The name of the current recipe is shown in a textbox below the category dropdown and template select button.
+This field is editable and its contents are used when saving a recipe.
+If you create a custom recipe, it is a good idea to update the name to reflect the differences from the template you started from.

 **Primitives and Arguments**:
 The bottom two thirds of the window are devoted to several tables for editing the contents of the current recipe.